Lys Therapeutics secures funding from The Michael J. Fox Foundation to accelerate the development of its drug candidate in Parkinson’s disease

 About Lys Therapeutics

 Lys Therapeutics is a biotechnology company pioneering a revolutionary approach to treat patients suffering from neurodegenerative or neurovascular disorders with high unmet medical needs.
-Its main drug is a first-in-class monoclonal antibody, Glunozumab, displaying an exclusive and groundbreaking mechanism of action.
+Its main drug is a first-in-class monoclonal antibody displaying an exclusive and groundbreaking mechanism of action.

 An endogenous protease called tissue plasminogen activator (tPA) has been demonstrated to be involved in the pathophysiology of neurological diseases such as multiple sclerosis, Parkinson’s disease, ischemic stroke and other neurodegenerative disorders through its overexpression and binding to NMDA receptors (NMDAr) present on vascular endothelial cells and regulating blood brain barrier (BBB) permeability.
 Hyperactivation of vascular NMDA receptors leads to BBB dysfunction via increased permeability allowing transmigration of toxic inflammatory cells to the brain parenchyma resulting in severe neuroinflammation and ultimately neuronal degeneration.

-By preventing the tPA-NMDAr interaction within the blood vessels, Glunozumab restores both the physiological function of the NMDAr and the blood-brain barrier (no disruption of their basal functions), thus blocking the associated neuroinflammatory and neurodegenerative processes.
+By preventing the tPA-NMDAr interaction within the blood vessels, Lys Therapeutics drug candidate restores both the physiological function of the NMDAr and the blood-brain barrier (no disruption of their basal functions), thus blocking the associated neuroinflammatory and neurodegenerative processes.

-This unique mechanism of action implies that Glunozumab does not need to cross the BBB to act on the central nervous system, a major advantage for the treatment of neurological diseases.
+This unique mechanism of action implies that it does not need to cross the BBB to act on the central nervous system, a major advantage for the treatment of neurological diseases.